lindelwa122/Hacktoberfest-Introduction-To-Programming/README.md

 *Tip: `username` stands for your **own** GitHub username.*

+## Section 6: Question it

+When you have completed solving your problem, most of the time you will get bugs or errors.
+You will have to modify your algorithms over and over again before it works.

+*Tip: You can learn more about debugging [here](https://en.wikipedia.org/wiki/Debugging).*

+Even if your code works as desired it is important to ask yourself the following questions:

+* Is your code clean and human-readable?
+* Is it well structured?
+* Is it well-designed?
+* Can you improve something?
+* Can you come up with a better solution?

+These questions are all important to ask yourself after solving a problem, they will help you improve your problem-solving skills.

+**No task for this section.**

 ## Conclusion

 Thank you for taking the time to participate in this year's Hacktoberfest.
 I hope you learned something that will help you in your career or life in general.
 If you have never programmed before I hope I inspired you to look into it.